 Once you are a volunteer

 We ask that volunteers contribute at least 4 hours every month.
 This is 1 hour per week or one half day per month.
 Volunteers have several months to make up these hours, so if you aren't able to come in for a few months you can make up those hours during a later month.
 We realize not everyone can come in every week and we are as accommodating as possible.

 Because we are an informal program, once you have gone through the orientation you are able to come in when you want, do what you want while you are there, and leave when you want.
 No "shifts" are required, and the scheduling is wide open.
 You are also allowed volunteering freedom with what tasks you perform, so if you feel like walking dogs for a few hours then playing with the cats, that is fine!
-Carolyn, your volunteer coordinator, will be happy to assist you with any questions about volunteering.
+The volunteer coordinator will be happy to assist you with any questions about volunteering.